 - networking with other entrepreneurs

-To find what’s available in your area, take a look at the National Business Incubation Association (NBIA) web site, and use the lookup tool provided.
+To find what’s available in your area, take a look at the International Business Incubation Association (NBIA) website, and use the lookup tool provided.
 This organization claims to be the world’s leading organization for advancing business incubation and entrepreneurship.
-Another sure-fire approach to finding what’s available is to check local university resources, or even websites, like TechCocktail, which recently ranked the “Top 15 U.S. Startup Accelerators and Incubators.”
+Another sure-fire approach to finding what’s available is to check local university resources or websites like Tech.Co, which recently ranked the “Top 30 U.S. Startup Accelerators and Incubators.”

 The only down-side I have heard is that many business incubators used to be notoriously high-pressure environments where a lucrative exit strategy was more important than the half-baked products.
 If that’s the toughest problem you face as a startup, then you probably didn’t need an incubator in the first place.